shaovoon/concurrent_permcomb/README.md

 ### Diminishing returns on 4 threads

 Main suspect is the Intel i7 6700 CPU is a 4 core processor where other applications are running.
-Need a multicore CPU with more than 4 cores to see diminishing perf gain issue persist!
+Need a multicore CPU with more than 4 cores to see whether diminishing perf gain issue persist!